 UK Information Commissioner's Office website: https://ico.org.uk/

 Jersey Office of the Information Commissioner website: https://oicjersey.org/

 If you wish to contact the Data Protection Officer, the details are:

 The Data Protection Officer

 email address: email@example.com

 Your personal information can help us give you a better, more personalised service.
 But looking after that data is a big responsibility.
-We take our responsibilities seriously, so we've introduced internationally-recognised data privacy rules to protect you.
+We take our responsibilities seriously, so we've introduced internationally recognised data privacy rules to protect you.
 We keep your data safe, confidential and will never sell it.
 And, if you ask us to, we'll tell you exactly what information we have so you can be sure it's up-to-date and accurate.

-We know that respecting the confidentiality of personal information is critical to preserving your trust and therefore have developed security procedures and we use a range of organisational and technical security measures designed to protect your personal information from unauthorised use or disclosure.
-We will always seek any required clinical consent to process your clinical information, undertake health-related assessments and to share that clinical information with third parties, for example your employer for occupational health purposes or a healthcare professional involved in your care for our other services.
-Please be aware that clinical consent is not the same as consent under data protection law, so where we obtain a clinical consent this may be subject to different rules, for example those set out by the General Medical Council.
+We process your personal information in accordance with all applicable laws.
+This includes always having legal grounds under Data Protection law to process your personal information.
+Additionally, we collect your clinical consent to process your clinical information, to undertake health-related assessments and to share that clinical information with third parties, for example your employer for occupational health purposes or a healthcare professional involved in your care for our other services.
+Please be aware that clinical consent is not the same as consent under data protection law, so where we obtain a clinical consent this is subject to different rules, for example those set out by the General Medical Council.